ThibaudFre/NextJsTutorial/README.md

-# NextJsTutorial
+## Next.js App Router Course - Starter

-This Repository is the application of the Next JS Tutorial "Create a Next.js App"
+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

-You can go to this URL to check this tutorial: https://nextjs.org/learn/dashboard-app/getting-started
+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.